 The first thing you need to do is to remove all carby and processed foods from your pantry, freezer and shopping list without further delay.
 You can donate, give away, or discard these items.
-We will address the health problems caused by these food items in detail in other sections of our Comfort Keto $^{\text{M}}$ Guide.
+We will address the health problems caused by these food items in detail in following sections of this E-Book guide.
 For now, without going into much detail, we can say that all these items ...

-- are "empty" calories, meaning they have no nutritional value, - are empty of virtually all pre-biotics, - are empty of virtually all essential nutrients (minerals, vitamins, amino acids, Omega-3s), - are stored in the body as visceral fat, - contain added sugars and contribute to insulin resistance, - contain excito-toxins that adversely affect the brain (food coloring, MSG -Mono Sodium Glutamate, preservatives) - are refined carbs, meaning they are fiber negative, - all grain based items most likely have gluten in them, - are produced from genetically modified organisms (GMOs).
+- are "empty" calories, meaning they have no nutritional value, - are empty of virtually all pre-biotics, - are empty of virtually all essential nutrients (minerals, vitamins, amino acids, Omega-3s), - are stored in the body as visceral fat, - contain added sugars and contribute to insulin resistance, - contain excito-toxins that adversely affect the brain (food coloring, MSG -Mono Sodium Glutamate, preservatives, pesticide residue) - are refined carbs, meaning they are fiber negative (fibers have been removed for easier cooking purposes), - all grain based starchy foods most likely have gluten in them, - are mostly produced from genetically modified organisms (GMOs).